cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 ## Scala Functions

-Scala functions being objects allow for passing function references like any other object references as arguments into functions.
-It is also possible to store functions as variables (or values) and return function references from functions.
-Let's see some examples.
+The fact that Scala functions are objects allows for passing function references like any other object references as arguments into functions.
+It is also possible to store functions as variables and return function references from functions.
+Let's see some examples of Scala functions.

 {% capture my_include %}// we can specify an increment function the usual way def increment(value: Int): Int = value + 1